vas3k/pepic/README.md

   max_upload_size: "500M"
 ```

- 2. Build and run production docker.
+#### 2. Build and run production docker

 Don't forget to mount upload volume to store files on host (or you can lose those files if container will be killed).

 ```
 docker run -p 8118:8118 -v /host/dir/uploads:/app/uploads $(docker build -q .)